rheinwerk-verlag/planning-poker-jira/docs/user-docs/how-to.rst

 .. note::

    The username and password can be left blank if you don't wan to to save them in the database (the password would be saved in an encrypted field).
-But doing so will cause you re-enter your credentials every time you want to import / export stories.
+But doing so will cause you to re-enter your credentials every time you want to import / export stories.

 Importing Stories
 ~~~~~~~~~~~~~~~~~